csjamesdu/myapi-integration/README.md

 ### Features

   - Query two different third party APIs with 3 retry attempts and combine the results;
-  - Write the movies list into the In Memory DB as backups after API query respond sucessfully;
+  - Write the movie list into the In Memory DB as backups after API query respond sucessfully;
   - Cache API query results including movie list and details with In Memory Cache mechanism provided by the platform;
-  - Movie price will not be cached, it will be querid directly through API each time;
+  - Movie price will not be cached, it will be querid directly through API in realtime manner;

 ### Adjustments